 The EU consists of 27 member states, Austria, Belgium (including Belgium Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including the French Antilles), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands (including the Netherlands Antilles), Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain and Sweden.

-- Goods exported to the EU fell by 25.0% to $189 million, reflecting a decrease in confidential items and transport equipment.
+- Goods exported to the EU fell by 29.4% to $132 million, reflecting a decrease in metalliferous ores and metal scrap.

-- Goods imported rose 29.2% to $93 million, reflecting increases in iron and steel and non-metallic mineral manufactures.
+- Goods imported rose 8.2% to $92 million, reflecting increases in transport equipment.